NicoleBIA/Cereal-Market-Evolution/Strategic_Recommendations/FruitLoops_Pricing_Strategy.md

 > 🎶 **Price Perception Remix™**
 > *“The further down the hole the negative price perception goes...
-> The higher price increases can goooo...”*
+> The higher and higher price increases can go go go...”*
 > — Nicole Reaves, Strategic Business Intelligence Studio

 ---